• Skip to primary navigation

 Instructions

-• To a microwaveable bowl add the milk, sour cream, vanilla extract and butter then microwave for 50 secs or until the milk is warm but not hot.
+• To a microwaveable bowl add the milk, vanilla extract and butter then microwave for 50 secs or until the milk is warm but not hot.
 Once you remove the bowl from the microwave, add the eggs and whisk, ensure the milk is warm but not hot (around 43oC).

 • Pour the wet ingredients into the mixing bowl with the dry ingredients and bring the mixture to a dough.
 If you’re using a stand mixer then use the dough hook on a low setting.
-If you’re doing this by hand then use a large spoon and stir the ingredients together until a dough begins to form.The dough will be slightly sticky so pour the dough onto a floured surface using a large spoon.
-Pour some flour onto the dough and begin to knead for around 4 minutes or until the dough is smooth and slightly springy.
+If you’re doing this by hand then use a large spoon and stir the ingredients together until a dough begins to form.
+The dough maybe slightly sticky at this point.
+Scrap the dough from the bowl onto a floured surface then sprinkle a teaspoon of flour onto the dough and begin to knead for around 4 minutes or until the dough is smooth and slightly springy.

 • Allow the dough to rise: To a bowl, add a couple drops of vegetable oil and use your hand to spread the oil to ensure it covers all the inside of the bowl, this is to ensure the dough doesn’t stick.
 Add the dough to the bowl and cover with cling film (plastic wrap).
 Leave the dough to proof in a warm area for 1 – 2 hours or until the dough has doubled in size.